 Software Engineers need a rare combination of technical skills and soft skills to thrive, as Software Engineer skills include both the computer programming expertise needed to design, develop, test and debug software and the soft skills to navigate communication with company leadership, team members and other stakeholders.

-If you want to become a Software Engineer, you’ll need to master the following technical skills:
+If you want to become a Software Engineer, you’ll need to master the following technical software engineering skills:

 Even if it’s rare for Software Engineers to spend their days writing code, it’s a must for a variety of reasons for a good Software Engineer to be familiar with all of the same programming languages that a Web Developer would know, including Python, Java, C/C++ and Ruby, as well as other programming fundamentals such as data structures and algorithms.